TraxLambdaFunction

 2. Environment variables

-This means you can use appsettings.json for local development and environment variables in Lambda — both work seamlessly.
+This means you can use appsettings.json for local development and environment variables in Lambda.
+Both work out of the box.
 The configuration is passed to ConfigureServices and registered in DI as IConfiguration.

 Cold Start Optimization